 in the Product Space

-We sat down with Christina Buch-Peterson, Product Consultant (recently Head of Mobile Product at Camelot), and has consulted for an array of top UK companies including DriveTribe, Royal Bank of Scotland, News UK, and retail giants such as ASOS.com, New Look, and Tesco.
+We sat down with Christina Buch-Peterson, who has consulted for an array of top UK companies including DriveTribe, Royal Bank of Scotland, News UK, and retail giants such as ASOS.com, New Look, and Tesco.

-What are some of the pros and cons of contracting?
+What are some of the pros and cons of contracting as a Product Manager?

 My own motivation for contracting was that I really wanted to go out there and measure myself against my peers.
 I was very keen to learn from peers across industries.
 It was a way of getting to grips with different technologies, different ways of working, in a faster way than you can if you’re permanent and I learned a lot from that.
 I had quite a lot of pivotal moments in my career and I think, for me, that was really what I enjoyed about it.